graphile/crystal/docs/library.md

   - `exportJsonSchemaPath`: Enables saving the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   - `exportGqlSchemaPath`: Enables saving the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   - `bodySizeLimit`: Set the maximum size of JSON bodies that can be parsed (default 100kB).
 The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
-  - `additionalGraphqlContextFromRequest`: Providing a function to this and it will be called for each request and the result added to the context passed in to each resolver.
-This can be used in conjunction with plugins to adapt resolver behaviour based on custom information in the request object.
+  - `additionalGraphQLContextFromRequest`: Provide an async function to this to add custom items to the context being provided to each graphQL resolver.
+The input is the incoming request object, allowing you to write plugins which adapt behaviour based on the request.

 [connect]: https://www.npmjs.com/connect
 [express]: https://www.npmjs.com/express